Priyansh4444/Priyansh4444/README.md

 <h1 align="left">Hi 👋!
-My name is Priyansh  and I'm a Computer Science student, interested in Deep Learning!!</h1>
+My name is Priyansh  and I'm a Computer Science student, who is interested in Deep Learning and loves Rust!!</h1>

 ###
 <h2 align="left">Skills</h2>